Lac La Ronge Provincial Park

 Lac La Ronge Provincial Park is located in the boreal forest of the north central part of the Canadian province of Saskatchewan within the Canadian Shield.
 Situated in the Churchill River system, this provincial park has close to 100 lakes and more than 30 canoe routes, many of which follow old fur trade routes.
 Summer activities include camping, hiking, boating, fishing, and swimming.
 In the winter, there's cross-country skiing, snowmobiling, and ice fishing.
-Saskatchewan's highest waterfall is in the park.
-Nistowiak Falls are located north of Lac La Ronge along the Rapid River.
+One of Saskatchewan's highest waterfalls is in the park.
+The Nistowiak Falls are located north of Lac La Ronge along the Rapid River.